albertllousas/state-monad-with-kotlin/readme.md

 We can not finish without mentioning that state is a monad, therefore it should implement `map` and `flatmap` functions.

-In this example it would be missing to implement `get` and `put` funtions that usually come alongside the pattern as well.
+In this example it would be missing to implement `get` and `put` functions that usually come alongside the pattern as well.